telerik/maui-docs/knowledge-base/styling-weekend-days-radscheduler-monthview-net-maui.md

 ## Description

-When using the `RadScheduler` in a .NET MAUI application, I wanted to style the weekend days differently from the weekdays in the `MonthView`.
-Initially, I thought to use the `SpecialSlotStyleSelector` for the `MonthViewDefinition`.
-I have used this property in Telerik Xamarin Scheduler, but it turns out this property is not available in Telerik MAUI Scheduler.
-Is there an alternative way to accomplish this?
+When using the Telerik UI `RadScheduler` in a .NET MAUI application, I want to style the weekend days differently from the weekdays in the `MonthView`.
+Initially, I wanted to use the `SpecialSlotStyleSelector` for the `MonthViewDefinition` from Telerik Xamarin Scheduler, but it's not available in the Telerik UI for .NET MAUI Scheduler.
+How can I style my weekend days differently in the month view?

 This KB article also answers the following questions:
 - How can I apply custom styling to weekend days in the Scheduler `MonthView`?